goobers692s/notes/README.md

 5. Document your work: Writing clear and concise documentation is crucial for any programmer.
 It will help others understand your code and make it easier to maintain and update in future.
 6. Be open to feedback: It' is important to be open-minded and receptive to constructive criticism.
 Take feedback from peers and mentors and use it to improve your coding skills.
 7. Stay organized: Maintaining a clean and organized codebase is key to keeping your projects on track and reducing the risk of errors.
 Use version control systems like Git to track changes and collaborate with team members.

+# 2023-11-30
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It also emphasizes the importance of anticipating and accounting for potential mistakes or misunderstandings in order to create more robust and effective programs.